-You’re heading to the European Union, and you’re probably eager to start walking the historic streets, snapping photos of iconic sites and sampling all of the delicious eats.
-But whether this is your first visit to Europe or your 20th, there are always a few travel tips that can help make your trip run more smoothly and save you a few extra euros too.
+You’re heading to the European Union, and you’re probably eager to start walking the historic streets, snapping photos of iconic sites, and sampling all of the delicious eats.
+But whether this is your first visit to Europe or your 20th, there are always a few travel tips that can help make your trip run more smoothly and save you a few extra euros as well.

 Tips for Traveling within the EU

-I’ve now lived in Paris for five years, traveling throughout the EU by plane, train, and a number of other modes of transportation.
+I’ve lived in Paris for six years, traveling throughout the EU by plane, train, and a number of other modes of transportation.
 Along the way, I’ve gathered my own pieces of advice that I often provide to visiting friends, readers, and social media followers.

 Airline passenger rights vary depending on which part of the world you’re visiting.
 For instance, the EU Air Passenger Rights Regulation helps you receive a refund if your flight was canceled without notice 14 or more days prior to the scheduled flight time.
 Because these rights can be difficult to memorize, refer to the Flightright website to understand your rights when traveling throughout the EU and around the world.

 Flightright is a site dedicated to helping passengers receive compensation for flight delays and cancellations.
 They make it easy to file a claim and receive compensation once your flight within the EU has been cancelled.
 The next step after your flight got a cancellation is to collect your proof of the cancellation and receipts for expenses paid, and submit a claim for a ticket refund or replacement flight.
 Flights canceled less than 14 days prior to departure should be compensated with between €250 and €600.
 Passenger rights are important in the EU, and it pays to know them before you travel.